Unipotent morphisms: Vector bundles, global quotients, and the resolution property

 If a quasi-compact and quasi-separated scheme has an ample line bundle, then it can be written in the form $[U/\GL_1]$, where $U$ is a quasi-affine scheme.
-From this perspective, it is natural to view the resolution property as a higher-dimensional analogue of projectivity.
-Note that the converse does not hold (e.g., take $U=\A^2-\{0\}$ with $\GL_1$ acting with weights $(1,-1)$; then $[U/\GL_1]$ is the line with the doubled-origin, which is not separated, so does not admit an ample line bundle).
+From this perspective, it is natural to view the resolution property as a higher-dimensional analogue of quasi-projectivity.
+Note that the converse does not hold (e.g., take $U=\A^2-\{0\}$ with $\GL_1$ acting with weights $(1,-1)$; then $[U/\GL_1]$ is the line with the doubled-origin, which is not separated, so does not admit an ample line bundle---but it does admit an ample family of line bundles).